aayushali/snake-game/README.md

-# snake-game
-snake game with Vanilla Js
+# Snake Game with Vanilla Js

 ##Click the below link to play the game